How to Buy Discount San Francisco Zoo Tickets: 9 Ways to Save

 3. Show the pass at eligible attractions, and you’re in for free.

-All-Inclusive is available in a 1, 2, 3, and 5 day option, during which you can see as many participating attractions as you like.
-The Explorer Pass lets you choose 2, 3, 4, and 5-day options at different prices and must be used within 60 days of the first activation.
+All-inclusive options are available in 1-, 2-, 3-, and 5-day packages, allowing you to visit as many participating attractions as you like.
+The Explorer Pass offers 2-, 3-, 4-, or 5-choice options at varying prices, which must be used within 60 days of the first activation.
 Ensure the attractions you’d like to visit are listed on the option you buy.

 3. San Francisco CityPASS